enz091218/WCSorteo/replit.md

 - **2025-11-21**: Removed animation buttons ("Sorteando Grupos" and "Sorteando Paises")
 - **2025-11-21**: Added interactive country highlighting in bombo grid:
   - Click any country flag/card in bombo grid to highlight it with golden background
+  - Click again to toggle off the highlight
-  - Highlight persists and syncs across all connected devices
+  - Highlight syncs across all connected devices in real-time
   - Automatically highlights country when team is selected in a group
-- **2025-11-21**: Added golden group headers:
+- **2025-11-21**: Changed group highlighting system:
-  - When a team is assigned to a group, the group header changes to golden (#FFD700)
-  - Visual indicator shows which groups have teams assigned
+  - Removed automatic golden headers when teams are assigned
+  - Added manual "Destacar/No destacado" button in bottom right of each group panel
+  - Only one group can be highlighted at a time
+  - Highlighted group shows golden header (#AA8112) in overlay
+  - Button toggles between "Destacar" and "No destacado" states
   - Syncs across all devices in real-time
-  - Golden headers persist until cleared
+- **2025-11-21**: Added individual team deletion:
+  - Red "×" button appears next to each assigned team
+  - Click to immediately remove that team from the group
+  - Updates sync automatically to all connected devices
 - **2025-11-21**: Redesigned control2.html header with Bombo Grid Display:
   - Removed logo and title to maximize screen space
   - Added 6×2 grid at top showing all 12 countries from current bombo